 Then you have to consider the possibility that the roads themselves may not have been safe.
 This could be due to broken pavement, missing street signs, broken traffic lights, or some other hazard.
 If this is true for your case, then the government agency responsible for maintaining the safety of the roads, such as the New York State Department of Transportation, could be held accountable for your injuries.

-Only after carefully reviewing the circumstances of your case and the evidence at hand will your car accident attorney on Long Island be able to establish culpability and move forward with your case.
+Only after carefully reviewing the circumstances of your case and the evidence at hand will your car accident attorney in New York City and Long Island be able to establish culpability and move forward with your case.

 New York is a comparative negligence state when it comes to shared fault.
 Many car accidents survivors are hesitant to move forward with a car accident claim because they are under the impression that if they are partially responsible for causing the accident, they are not entitled to compensation for their losses.

-Thankfully, that’s not true.
-In Long Island car accidents, if you are partially liable for the accident, you can still be awarded compensation.
+Thankfully, that's not true.
+In New York City and Long Island car accidents, if you are partially liable for the accident, you can still be awarded compensation.
 However, you will still need to answer for your portion of fault.
 This is done by reducing your settlement in proportion to your percentage of fault.

 For example, let's say you chose not to wear your seatbelt when you got into the car.
 You are subsequently hit by a drunk driver.
 You may be found to be, say, 10 percent at fault for your injuries since you chose not to wear your seatbelt.
 Any amount that you are awarded in your claim will then be reduced by that 10 percent.